thestelllar/thestelllar_blog/index.md

   So far, I have talked about things I do and do pretty decently, in my opinion.
 There is one thing I can think of right off the bat that I am not good at.
 And that is giving suggestions.
 The only suggestion I find myself giving is, "You know what?
 You will figure it out yourself."
 So unless you want me repeating the obvious, kindly consider unlisting me from your advisory council.<br><br>
   Well, this is about me on my best days.
 Not every day is my best day.
 On days like that, I try not to beat myself up for slacking a bit.<br>
   So that's about me from me.
 Thanks for stopping by.
 I hope you have a wonderful day ahead.✨<br>
   <br> P.S.
-I promise I will update the profile picture once I find one that's just right.
+I will update the profile picture once I find one that's just right.
 Till then here's to the starry sky!
 </p>